Rodeffs/BG3_Builds/builds.md

 * Starting Abilities: 8 STR, 15+1 DEX, 14 CON, 10 INT, 15+2 WIS, 8 CHR
 * Feat order: Great Weapon Master -> Ability Improvement +2 WIS -> Alert or Savage Attacker
 * Essential Spells: Shillelagh
+* Good Spells: Fairie Fire, Longstrider, Blindness, Animate Dead, Conjure Woodland Being
 * EXPLANATION: Wield a staff with two hands, activate Symbiotic Entity, cast Shillelagh and then simply run at enemies and attack them
-* TIP: You should also use Faerie Fire to get Advantage since your chance of hitting will probably be pretty low
+* NOTE: Your Attack Rolls will most likely be low, so sources of Advantage like Faerie Fire or other bonuses are of great help
-* TIP: Also use summons from Animate Dead, Fungal Infestation and especially Dryad from Conjure Woodland Being.
-She does essentially the same thing as you but better and also is immune to Abyss Beckoners downside as well as ghouls from Animate Dead
+* NOTE: Dryad from Conjure Woodland Being does essentially the same thing as you but better and also is immune to Abyss Beckoners downside.
+Ghouls from Animate Dead are also immune to that
 * Equipment:
-    * Act 1: Abyss Beckoners, Cacophony, Gold Wyrmling Staff, Mourning Frost, Caustic Bond, Stange Conduit Ring
+    * Act 1: Abyss Beckoners, Cacophony, Gold Wyrmling Staff, Mourning Frost, Caustic Bond, Stange Conduit Ring, Crusher's Ring
-    * Act 2: Circlet of Hunting, Dark Justiciar Gauntlets, Flawed Helldusk Gloves
+    * Act 2: Circlet of Hunting, Dark Justiciar Gauntlets, Flawed Helldusk Gloves, Circle of Bones
     * Act 3: Armour of the Sporekeeper, Helldusk Gloves, Staff of Cherished Necromancy, Staff of the Ram, Khalid's Gift

 ## The Great Old One Warlock 12